 Honored Recipient of the Senior Faculty Award 2013

-Professor Catherine Mapp directs the Dance Program and curates and directs the Iona College Dance Ensemble both of which she pioneered at the college.
+Professor Catherine Mapp directed the Dance Program and curated and directed the Iona College Dance Ensemble both of which she pioneered at the college.

-At Iona, Professor Mapp has created over thirty-seven choreographic works for performance on student artist dancers both in Iona's Christopher J. Murphy Auditorium and related community venues.
-In spring 2015, she will produce "Collected Works: Twenty Fifteen" featuring new choreographic works by dance program faculty and dance minors.
+At Iona, Professor Mapp created over thirty-seven choreographic works for performance on student artist dancers both in Iona's Christopher J. Murphy Auditorium and related community venues.

 She created the innovative Art at Noon and Art after Noon Series of Performance Events and has produced numerous guest artists on these and other concerts.
 Artists include dancers from the New York City Ballet, Alvin Ailey American Dance Theatre, Esme Boyce ,Merce Cunningham R.U.G.S Dancers, Martha Graham II Dancers, Peter Pucci and Dancers, Jennifer Conley, Kuan Hui Chew, Kitty Lunn/ Infinity Dance, Catherine Tharin and dancers, Ze'eva Cohen, Claire Porter, Belinda McGuire, Rebecca Stenn, Jody Sperling, Amador/Oakes Dance Collective, Bill Young and Dancers, Paul Taylor II Dancers, Max Pollak/Rumba Tap, Parul Shah Kathak Dance and Zvidance.